Course Outline

 • Key concepts of CI/CD pipelines for government projects

-• Tools and technologies for CI/CD automation to streamline development processes
+• Tools and technologies for automating CI/CD processes in government IT

-• Automating builds and versioning to ensure consistency and traceability
+• Automating builds and versioning in a government context

-• Using Infrastructure as Code (IaC) in deployments for government applications
+• Using Infrastructure as Code (IaC) in deployments for government agencies

-• Deployment patterns: Blue-Green, Canary, and Rolling updates to support smooth transitions
+• Deployment patterns: Blue-Green, Canary, and Rolling updates for government applications

-• Integrating security into DevOps (DevSecOps) to ensure compliance and data protection
+• Integrating security practices into DevOps (DevSecOps) for government IT

 ABC (Advanced Best Practices & Considerations)

-• Best practices for resilient architecture in government systems
+• Best practices for building resilient architecture in government systems

-• Performance optimization and scalability considerations for efficient resource management
+• Performance optimization and scalability considerations for government applications

-• Disaster recovery planning for microservices and containers to ensure business continuity
+• Disaster recovery planning for microservices and containers in government IT

 Summary and Next Steps